TheOtherOtherOperation/NetJobs/README.md

 ## Version History

+2.0 - Release version.
+Multiple commands now working as intended.
+Fixed a bug where sometimes the socket would close before all results had been transmitted.
 1.1 - Support for comment lines in config file.
 Input file parser rebuilt from scratch.
 Support for specifying multiple commands per agent.
 1.0 - Initial release.
 Timeout values are now transmitted to agents.
 Agents now recover from errors and return to wait mode if a test is interrupted.
 0.3 - Fixed bug that prevented working on remote machines.